dokku/dokku/docs/deployment/methods/git.md

 dokku git:from-image --build-dir path/to/build node-js-app dokku/node-js-getting-started:latest "Camila" "camila@example.com"
 ```

-See the [dockerfile documentation](/docs/deployment/builders/dockerfiles.md) to learn about the different ways to configure Dockerfile-based deploys.
+See the [dockerfile documentation](/deployment/builders/dockerfiles) to learn about the different ways to configure Dockerfile-based deploys.

 ### Initializing an app repository from an archive file

-> New as of 0.24.0
+!!! tip "New as of 0.24.0"

 A Dokku app repository can be initialized or updated from the contents of an archive file via the `git:from-archive` command.
 This is an excellent way of tracking changes when deploying pre-built binary archives, such as java jars or go binaries.
 This can also be useful when deploying directly from a Github repository at a specific commit.